Jacques-Alain Miller: 2000s

 After two decades devoted exclusively to training analysts and furthering worldwide institutional links, alongside the ongoing transcription of Lacan’s Seminar, 2001 saw a return to the public stage Miller had occupied in the late sixties.
-In June 2001, the journal of the SPP published an article that contained false and misleading information on Miller and the École de la Cause freudienne.
-When his request to have a short note published, rectifying the factual elements, was refused by the journal’s editor, Miller turned to "enlightened public opinion" to state his case, publishing a first letter on 3 September 2001.
+In June 2001, the journal of the SPP published an article that on Miller and the École de la Cause freudienne to which Miller objected.
+He stated his case, publishing a first letter on 3 September 2001.
 Its enthusiastic reception by France’s intellectual community gave rise to five further letters which look in detail at the issues surrounding Lacan’s 1963 "excommunication" from the IPA and the history of the psychoanalytic movement over the four ensuing decades.
 The third letter, penned in the wake of the September 11 attacks, also offers a reflection on terrorism and political action.

 In 2003, Miller founded the New Lacanian School, which groups together the societies from the UK, Belgium, Switzerland, Israel, and Greece along with affiliated groups from Ireland and Eastern Europe.
 In the same year he published the satirical Neveu de Lacan (Verdier) in response to the 2002 pamphlet by Daniel Lindenberg, Le Rappel à l’ordre.

 In October 2003, the French government passed a bill intended to regulate, for the first time, the practice of psychotherapy in France.
-Voted in following a late-night parliamentary session that was preceded by little discussion with the professionals concerned, Miller alerted public opinion in another letter, published on 17 November, addressed to the UMP politician Bernard Accoyer.
+Miller raised issues with this in another letter, published on 17 November, addressed to the UMP politician Bernard Accoyer.
 Over the following months, Miller spearheaded the movement dedicated to increasing both public and professional awareness of the issues at stake, prompting Bernard-Henri Lévy to write: "Sometimes history hangs on a thread.
 It is quite likely that in this affair the thread bears the name of this one man: Jacques-Alain Miller".
-The action of the Forums that assembled under Miller’s impulsion ultimately led to the revision of the Bill.

 The transcription of Lacan’s Seminar continued, with Book VIII (Second Edition), Book X, Book XXIII, Book XVI and Book XVIII all appearing in this decade.
-In 2008, at the time of the sixth WAP Congress, Miller delivered a lecture before a 1, 700 strong audience at the Teatro Coliseo.
+In 2008, at the time of the sixth WAP Congress, Miller delivered a lecture before a 1,700 strong audience at the Teatro Coliseo.
 This lecture is transcribed alongside his 1996-2001 Argentine lectures collected in Tome III of Conferencias Porteñas (Paidos, 2010).
 At this time, he also became a regular guest-contributor to France Culture radio and French news magazines such as Marianne and Le Point.
 A selection of his public articles was collected as Le secret des dieux (2005) and in 2008, he took part in the “Rally of the Impossible Professions” in London, speaking alongside Richard Gombrich and Michael Power.
 In 2009, he founded Hurly-Burly, the International Lacanian Journal of Psychoanalysis.